basho/basho_docs/content/riak/cs/3.0.0/index.md

 Riak CS can store objects into the terabyte size range using multipart file uploads.
 Riak CS also supports standard Amazon [metadata headers](http://docs.aws.amazon.com/AmazonS3/latest/dev/UsingMetadata.html).

-### Multi-Datacenter Replication (Enterprise Edition Only)
+### Multi-Datacenter Replication

-Riak CS [Enterprise](http://basho.com/riak-enterprise) Multi-Datacenter Replication for active backups, disaster recovery, and data locality.
+Riak CS Multi-Datacenter Replication for active backups, disaster recovery, and data locality.
 Provide low-latency storage wherever your users are and maintain availability even in the event of site failure.